Pythons-And-Ladders/the-coke-can-project/README.md

-# A Multi-Protocol Wireless Mesh Sensor Network Project - Node Development with Meshtastic Devices
+# The Coke Can Project

 Welcome to The Coke Can Project!
 This repository provides the tools, code, and guidance to convert the TTGO T-Beam Supreme devices into fully configurable, multi-protocol wireless sensor nodes.
 The system allows efficient data classification and transmission over LoRa, WiFi, or BLE based on Quality of Service (QoS) requirements and sensor data urgency.

 ## Project Overview
 This project turns Meshtastic devices into customizable wireless sensor nodes capable of environmental monitoring and data classification for transmission using different communication protocols.
 The system includes:

-Intrinsic node data (e.g., battery status, memory usage, processor load) Extrinsic sensor data (e.g., temperature, humidity, pressure using a BME280 sensor) Network parameters (e.g., transmission method: LoRa, WiFi, BLE) By allowing you to preemptively classify sensor data based on urgency and importance, this system ensures energy-efficient communication and flexible network configurations.
+- Intrinsic node data (e.g., battery status, memory usage, processor load)
+- Extrinsic sensor data (e.g., temperature, humidity, pressure using a BME280 sensor)
+- Network parameters (e.g., transmission method: LoRa, WiFi, BLE)

+By allowing you to preemptively classify sensor data based on urgency and importance, this system ensures energy-efficient communication and flexible network configurations.

 ### Features